kode4food/fate-lang/README.md

 end
 ```

 That's better!
-Now if the EPA come to your place of business, you can delete the second function and they'll be none the wiser!
+Now if the EPA come to your place of business, you can simply delete the second function and they'll be none the wiser!
 But that `where` clause is practically like another `if` statement, and we've already established that we don't like those.
-Let's use an in-line pattern instead:
+So let's use an in-line pattern instead:

 ```ruby
 def calculateVehicleEmissions(car)